sbaglivi/train-finder-front/notes.md

 codice per ricerca risultati del ritorno e aggiornamento prezzi  - fatto? manca codice per hint (prezzo ritorno) codice per menu tasto destro

+current issues:
+all ths are shown, none are being hidden / collapsed.
+Somewhere a key parameter is still missing
+I need to make  2 params on table optional (only needed on one of the two) Style is not being applied correctly to table header